 Kirilloff is 1-for-8 in his first two games for Low-A Cedar Rapids.

 Kirlloff, the 15th overall pick in the 2016 draft, missed the 2017 season after undergoing Tommy John surgery.
 He's back to full strength as he played right field on Saturday.
 He should not be forgotten in dynasty leagues as he still has special offensive potential.

 Kirilloff is fully recovered from Tommy John surgery that he underwent in March of 2017, Mike Berardino of Baseball America reports.

 Berardino also reported that Kirilloff has added 30 pounds of muscle since the summer of 2016.
 The No. 15 overall pick in the 2016 draft, Kirilloff should not be forgotten in dynasty leagues, as he still has special offensive potential.
 He has plus raw power and excellent contact skills that could allow him to someday hit second or third in a big-league lineup.
 The fact that he missed all of 2017 may allow for a brief window to buy low.
 If he impresses in his first taste of full-season pitching this year, he will shoot up prospect lists.

 Kirilloff (elbow) underwent successful Tommy John surgery Thursday, LaVelle E. Neal III of the Star Tribune reports.

-The 15th overall pick in last summer's entry draft first sustained the injury in August during Appalachian League action.
-The procedure typically doesn't keep position players sidelined as long as pitchers, though Kirilloff still will need about nine months to recover.
+The 15th overall pick in last summer's draft first sustained the injury in August during Appalachian League action.
+The procedure typically doesn't keep position players sidelined as long as pitchers, though Kirilloff will still need about nine months to recover.
 That may eat into his winter ball schedule and the early stages of his advancement through the Twins' farm system.
-Dynasty leaguers now have a longer timeline to monitor whether he can build on his impressive Rookie ball showing (.306/.341/.454, seven home runs and 33 RBI during 232 plate appearances for Elizabethton).
+Dynasty leaguers will need to wait until 2018 to see if he can build on his impressive rookie ball showing (.306/.341/.454, seven home runs and 33 RBI during 232 plate appearances for Elizabethton).